rtcharity/resources.eahub.org/content/events/social.md

 <a name="structure"></a>

 # Structured or Unstructured?
-Having some structure to your social event helps to get conversations flowing and help people to get to know each other.
-Some structure is ideal in situations where
+Having some structure to your social event helps to get conversations flowing and helps people to get to know each other.
+Some structure is ideal in situations where:

 * You are expecting people who are new to EA
 * Many attendees don’t know each other
 * Your group has some people who dominate conversations
-* Your think your group’s unstructured conversations could be more productive
+* You think your group’s unstructured conversations could be more productive

 Unstructured socials require less organisation, allow people to guide their own conversations to talk about what is most fun or important to them.